 How do I know that the water filter works?

+Always make sure there are independent lab tests and certifications of the filter you are planning to buy.
 As an example of a good certification see the independent lab test of EcoPro by TAPP Water.

 What’s the best water filter for your needs?

 Although there are some general rules and guidelines the best option is often based on the needs for each household.
 This includes

 - Where you live and the quality of the local water – Do you have a potable public water source?
 Are the pipes in the building old?
 Is it very hard water, highly chlorinated or do you have specific local contaminants causing an issue?

 - Young children/infants – If you have young children then you should be extra careful as they are much more sensitive to small amounts of contaminants such as lead, nitrate or microplastics